NiordOrg/niord-dk/README.md

 * MySQL 8.0.32+ (NB: proper spatial support is a requirement)

 ## Development Set-Up
+The easiest way to get started developing on this project is to use Docker.

 The [niord-appsrv](https://github.com/NiordOrg/niord-appsrv) project contains scripts for setting up Wildfly, Keycloak, etc.

-However, the easiest way to get started developing on this project is to use Docker.
+However,

 ### Starting MySQL and Keycloak